EmilVl6/Speech-Emotion-Classification-by-utilizing-a-Convolutional-Neural-Network/README.md

 # Enhancing Speech Emotion Classification by utilizing a Convolutional Neural Network: A deep learning approach to Audio Classification by Emil Vinod

-## Methodology : Convolutional Neural Network-Based Speech Emotion Recognition
+## Methodology : Convolutional Neural Network Based Speech Emotion Recognition

 Utilizes the RAVDESS DataSet
 Livingstone SR, Russo FA (2018) The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS): A dynamic, multimodal set of facial and vocal expressions in North American English.
 PLoS ONE 13(5): e0196391. https://doi.org/10.1371/journal.pone.0196391. ² [Remember to Download the DataSet and Create a Clean folder]